thr3a/docs-generator-for-chatgpt/kamal/index.md

 Commands:
-  kamal build create          # Create a build setup kamal build deliver         # Build app and push app image to registry then pull image on servers kamal build details         # Show build setup kamal build help [COMMAND]  # Describe subcommands or one specific subcommand kamal build pull            # Pull app image from registry onto servers kamal build push            # Build and push app image to registry kamal build remove          # Remove build setup
+  kamal build create          # Create a build setup kamal build deliver         # Build app and push app image to registry then pull image on servers kamal build dev             # Build using the working directory, tag it as dirty, and push to local image store. kamal build details         # Show build setup kamal build help [COMMAND]  # Describe subcommands or one specific subcommand kamal build pull            # Pull app image from registry onto servers kamal build push            # Build and push app image to registry kamal build remove          # Remove build setup
 ```

+The `build dev` and `build push` commands also support an `--output` option which specifies where the image should be pushed. `build push` defaults to "registry", and `build dev` defaults to "docker" which is the local image store.
+Any exported type supported by the `docker buildx build` option `--output` is allowed.

 Examples: